ValeriaLukovich/python-project-49/README.md

 To install this package use command: pip install --user git@github.com:ValeriaLukovich/python-project-49.git

+To assemble package use command: make build

+To publish package use command: make publish

+And install package with command: make package install

 <a href="https://asciinema.org/a/noNIK2ood37hrrwRPVhneGu1P" target="_blank"><img src="https://asciinema.org/a/noNIK2ood37hrrwRPVhneGu1P.svg" /></a>

+Add prompt library, use command: poetry add prompt

+Add flake8 in dev-depencies, use command: poetry add --group dev flake8

+To run flake8, use command:
+make lint

 To start game "brain-even" use command: brain-even